 Anytime you spray plants with anything, wait for a cool, still time of day.
 Morning is best when temperatures are above 60° degrees Fahrenheit.

 Aphids do not begin to hatch until temperatures average 60° degrees Fahrenheit.

 Spraying early allows the foliage time to dry out on a sunny day before nightfall.
 Being wet overnight can cause problems with fungal infection.

-For Organic Pest Control How Many Times Should I Spray For Aphids?
+For Organic Pest Control, How Many Times Should I Spray For Aphids?

-Soap and water spray does not kill aphid eggs.
+Soap and water spray do not kill aphid eggs.
 A few survivors can quickly repopulate your plants.
 Spray once or twice a week for a month to six weeks.
 Spray again after any rainfall.